MayankMaheshwar/Developing-a-Backend-Service-on-Google-Cloud/README.md

 Objectives

 Create and publish messages to a Cloud Pub/Sub topic.

 Subscribe to the topic to receive messages in a separate worker application.

+(feedback from users)

 Use the Cloud Natural Language Machine Learning API.